timothyokooboh/myllo-extension/README.md

 # myllo-extension
-A chrome extension for saving resources to reading list on myllo web app
+A chrome extension for saving resources to reading list on myllo web app.
+Still a work in progress